Photograph of a semi-detached house

-Appeal against a refusal of planning permission for the change of use of a house to a 6-bedroom HMO (use class C4)
+Appeal against refusal of planning permission for a HMO in Northampton

 12 Winchester Road,